Business Architecture vs. Enterprise Architecture: Understanding the Differences and Benefits

 Blueprints

 Business architecture provides a blueprint for how a business operates, while enterprise architecture provides a blueprint for how technology supports business operations.
-Business architecture defines the components of a company and how they work together, while enterprise architecture defines how technology helps business functions.
+Business architecture defines a company's components and how they work together, while enterprise architecture defines how technology helps business functions.

 Organizational Structure and Initiative Alignment